-It shall be the policy of the BLM to maintain each piece of mobile fire equipment in a condition consistent with the work it is expected to perform.
-This shall be accomplished through the intelligent application of a uniform preventive maintenance program and in accordance with all Bureau fiscal requirements.
-Repairs shall be made and parts replaced as necessary to keep the equipment functional, with priority being given to those items contributing to safety.
-Mobile fire equipment shall not be altered or modified without BLM National fire operations committee approval.
+The BLM policy is to maintain each piece of mobile fire equipment in a condition consistent with the work it is expected to perform.
+This shall be accomplished through the intelligent application of a uniform preventive maintenance program and in accordance with all BLM fiscal requirements.
+Repairs shall be made and parts replaced as necessary to keep the equipment functional, with priority given to those items contributing to safety.
+Mobile fire equipment shall not be altered or modified without BLM national fire operations committee approval.

-Regular inspections of all mobile fire equipment shall be made as outlined in the preventive Maintenance Procedure and Record.
-Accurate records shall be maintained of maintenance and repairs on all mobile fire equipment.
-As far as possible, major repairs shall be scheduled during the time of least expected activity for each type (e.g., fire apparatus during winter period; construction equipment during summer), thus reducing the possibility of breakdown during its active period.
+Regular inspections of all mobile fire equipment shall be made as outlined in the Preventive Maintenance Procedure and Record.
+Accurate records will record maintenance and repairs on all mobile fire equipment.
+Whenever possible, major repairs should be scheduled during the time of least expected activity for each type (e.g., fire apparatus during winter period; construction equipment during summer), thus reducing the possibility of breakdown during its active period.
 Recurring fire equipment problems/failures should be identified to the state fire equipment representative.
-This information will be forwarded to the national Office of Fire and Aviation for review and staffing of possible solution
+This information will be forwarded to the national Office of Fire and Aviation for review and staffing of possible solution.